prometheus/proposals/proposals/0085-info-labels-endpoint.md

 The name matchers, data matchers, and `expr` apply jointly.
 Expression warnings are merged with storage warnings and exposed on the stream.

+Suggestions are indexed candidates within this scope.
+The temporal selection hints restrict which storage ranges are searched, but do not guarantee that every returned candidate has a sample in that range.
+Together with conservative identifying-label cross-pairs, this means a suggestion does not establish that the completed query will find a matching sample or successfully join it with `info()`.
+The endpoints do not provide sample-presence or cardinality guarantees.

 Clients must resolve editor-specific variables and macros before sending `expr`, using the same semantics as normal query execution.
 Otherwise autocomplete and query execution can observe different expressions.

 ### Security and admission control